ninja12445/VirtualLibSystem/AdrielWorkSpace/Readme.md

 - [ ] TODO: creates documentation to guide the user
 - [ ] TODO: write a quick UML documenation and test cases and measurements (show in detailes below)

-Core ideas and functionality

-constructor

-collections of book [] may be arrays or object

-addBookToCollection (book)
-add one book into the collections // if book is available, false if invalid return true